GusGusGusGus/stablecoin_arbitrage_bot/README.md

 ## Modes of Operation

-- **Loop**: continuously scans exchanges, applies congestion thresholds, and triggers optimistically routed bundles.
+- **Loop**: continuously scans exchanges, applies congestion thresholds from the gas oracle, and triggers bundles when profit clears risk buffers.
-- **On-demand**: single-shot run for a given opportunity ID, pair, or calldata payload.
+- **On-demand**: execute a single arbitrage either by supplying a JSON payload via `--opportunityPayload` (base64 calldata, targets, etc.) or by requesting an immediate live scan.
-- **Backtesting**: replays historical price snapshots (Uniswap TWAPs, Balancer spot balances) saved locally.
+- **Backtest**: replays opportunities stored in the SQLite snapshot database for dry-run evaluation.

 ## Security Considerations